joshgav/joshgav.github.io/_posts/2023-05-08-kubecon-amsterdam.md

 The proliferation of projects in CNCF and the need to understand and support them was a theme of keynotes from CNCF leaders.
 I was inspired by ideas for encouraging new contributors from [Dawn Foster](https://www.youtube.com/watch?v=rOsrfxjhev0) and [Emily Fox](https://www.youtube.com/watch?v=oKHD3yAyWss) and wrote up a new [CONTRIBUTING.md](https://github.com/cncf/tag-app-delivery/blob/main/CONTRIBUTING.md) doc for TAG App Delivery based on discussions at our booth.

-I personally lead TAG App Delivery cause I belive cloud-native projects will better succeed in enabling end users when these projects and users are aware of each other and adopt similar patterns and practices.
+I personally lead TAG App Delivery cause I believe cloud-native projects will better succeed in enabling end users when these projects and users are aware of each other and adopt similar patterns and practices.
 We don't want to slow down individual projects and innovations, but we do want to facilitate cross-pollination, ultimately to reduce complexity and ensure adoption and usability of projects by end users.

 Stated from another perspective, we must recognize and appreciate the effect of [Conway's Law](https://martinfowler.com/bliki/ConwaysLaw.html) on CNCF's ecosystem and take some steps to reduce its impact.